ergonode/docs/docs/installation.md

 * [Frontend contribution installation][frontend-contribution]
 * [Backend contribution installation][backend-contribution]

-We also have for you a docker repository with our project, which will certainly make the work easier for many people:
+We also have a docker repository in our project, which will certainly make the work easier for many people:
 * [Docker installation][docker]

 [backend]: backend